 Had Hadrian been a brilliant administrator and had he provided the empire with a period of stability and relative peace for 20 years, he died a very unpopular man.

-He had been a cultured man, devoted to religion, law, the arts – devoted to civilization.
-And yet, he also bore that dark side in him which could reveal him similar to a Nero or a Domitian at times.
+He had been a cultured man, devoted to religion, law, and the arts – devoted to civilization.
+And yet, he also bore that dark side in him which could reveal him as similar to a Nero or a Emperor Domitian at times.
 And so he was feared.
 And feared men are hardly ever popular.

 It was only with reluctance that the senate accepted Antoninus Pius’ request to deify Hadrian.